rhsev/fileanchor/README.md

 ## Design decisions

-- **Name.** `fileanchor` — neutral, reusable, not consumer-bound.
-A *new* consolidated surface, not a drop-in `bookmark` replacement.
-- **Own repo.** It is a reusable tool with potentially several consumers, so it lives independently and is vendored into each, rather than as a subdir of any one consumer.
 - **`query` is OS-neutral and minimal.** It names selectors, not Spotlight keys, and uses the synchronous `MDQuery` C API (no `NSMetadataQuery` runloop).
 It is the *recovery* path — a consumer's own index answers most enumeration;